Application of the level-set model with constraints in image segmentation

 Dividing equation (\ref{eq:level-set-segmentation}) by the term $Q$, integrating it over the interior $\Omega_{ij}$ of a finite volume $v_{ij}$ we obtain the equation:

-Applying the Euler backward in time discretization of $u_t$ we end up with the following time semi-discretization of (\ref{eq:level-set-segmentation}):
+Applying the Euler backward difference in time discretization of $u_t$ we end up with the following time semi-discretization of (\ref{eq:level-set-segmentation}):

-Next, after long and tedious but straightforward calculations and evaluations described in Appendix we are in a position to formulate full time-space discretization of the level set equation (\ref{eq:level-set-segmentation}).
+Next, after long but straightforward calculations and evaluations described in Appendix we are in a position to formulate full time-space discretization of the level set equation (\ref{eq:level-set-segmentation}).
+It is a semi-implicit scheme in which the nonlinear terms are treated explicitly.
 It can be rewritten in a form of the following system of linear equations: